 Micro-interactions are small animated interactions with one purpose: to create surprise and anxiety to the users through subtle visual effects so that they get compelled to take a specific action on a website.
 According to many user experience experts, they play a vital role in improving the usability and driving user engagement on a website.

 Although Micro-interactions has been around for a long time, they are now being reinvented in a completely new manner.
 Unlike previously, where Micro-interactions were being used on clickable elements such as buttons and icons, they now come in form of more interactive incarnations such as scrolling animations, hover effects, chimes, and more – making your website feel alive, smarter, and fun to engage with.

-This trend is prevalent in 2019 as users these days are looking for the easiest ways to access content online.
-Reducing the time and effort involved in the interaction, Voice-command interfaces or conversational devices like Amazon Echo and Google Home makes accessing web content significantly quicker and easier for the end-users.
+This web design trend is prevalent in 2020 as users these days are looking for the easiest ways to access content online.
+Reducing the time and effort involved in the interaction, Voice-command interfaces, or conversational devices like Amazon Echo and Google Home makes accessing web content significantly easier and quicker for the end-users.

-Where the famous Gartner report predicts that at least 30% of web browsing sessions will be conducted without a screen in 2020, on the other hand, ComScore estimates that over 50% of all searches will be performed by voice in the same year.
+Where the famous Gartner report predicts that at least 30% of web browsing sessions will be conducted without a screen, on the other hand, ComScore estimates that over 50% of all searches will be performed by voice in 2020.
 Hence, as a web designer, you must be familiar with how users interact with voice commands and how to prototype a voice interface with keywords and related actions.